siarw/siarw.github.io/research.md

 # Research

 My research deals with physical properties of small bodies of the solar system, mainly Kuiper belt objects (KBOs) and comets.
-I also collaborate with medievalist [Marilina Cesario](https://pure.qub.ac.uk/portal/en/persons/marilina-cesario(82fd19a5-7adb-44f9-b4fd-94337114ef2a).html) to link medieval records of comet sightings to current theories of the evolution of the solar system.
+I also collaborate with medievalists to link medieval records of comet sightings to current theories of the evolution of the solar system.

 -   [Binaries](binaries)
 -   [Comets](comets)